nzxy-dev/3Profiti/README.md

 ---

 # Usage and settings

+ Using 3Profiti is quite simple, to start recording the screen just open the application and press the "Rec" button and to end the video just press the "Stop" button.
+You can change the theme in the "Theme Dark" or "Theme Default" button located just above the edit of the file destination selection.
+## Configs

+ For more advanced settings just tap the **"Config"** button to open the settings window once there you have multiple options such as:

 ---
-### Using 3Profiti is quite simple, to start recording the screen just open the application and press the "Rec" button and
-### to end the video just press the "Stop" button.
-You can change the theme in the "Theme Dark" or "Theme Default"
-### button located just above the edit of the file destination selection.
-## (Configs)
-### For more advanced settings just tap the "Config" button to open the settings window once there you have multiple options such as:
+**(Keep . dat File)** Which allows you to decide whether or not you want to keep the . dat file that contains all the compressed frames in jpg format or if you want

+ to delete it when you finish assembling your MP4 file (Assemble MP4vid) This function allows you to decide whether or not you want to generate the final "Video" MP4 file or not

 ---

-### (Keep . dat File) Which allows you to decide whether or not you want to keep the . dat file that contains all the compressed frames in jpg format or if you want
-### to delete it when you finish assembling your MP4 file
+**(Time Lapse Mode)** With this function you can record faster and smoother videos designed for timelapse starts recording without a specific frame limit or a completely linear or constant timeline perfect for modest PCs with not much space resources

 ---

-### (Assemble MP4vid) This function allows you to decide whether or not you want to generate the final "Video" MP4 file or not
+ **(Show cursor)** Do you want the  mouse to be recorded in your video yes or no

 ---

-### (Time Lapse Mode) With this function you can record faster and smoother videos designed for timelapse starts recording without a specific
-### frame limit or a completely linear or constant timeline perfect for modest PCs with not much space resources (Show cursor) Do you want the
-### mouse to be recorded in your video yes or no
+**(FPS)**
+ Edit specifies the amount of FPS you want to record

 ---

-### (FPS) Edit specifies the amount of FPS you want to record
+**(Width)**
+the width of the outgoing video / "Resolution"

 ---

-### (Width) the width of the outgoing video / "Resolution"
+**(Height)** The height of the outgoing video / "Resolution"

 ---
-### (Height) The height of the outgoing video / "Resolution"
----
 >*Warning* (When recording in timelapse mode, although fluid, there is a significantly lower number of recorded frames depending on your GPU.
 > By increasing the amount of FPS Profiti uses much more GPU so it is more likely to reach even less.
----